 I’m a huge fan of Magic: the Gathering, personally believing it to be one of the greatest tabletop games ever designed.
 I’ve been playing it for the past 18 years or so, and frequently join my friends in their weekly casual games (which have been running for over a decade).

 Initially, we played regular, 60-card Magic (aka Legacy format), but have shifted over the last few years to playing EDH (aka Commander format) fairly exclusively.
 As I’ve been rebuilding my decks to work with the new format, I decided to start documenting them (or, at least, the ones that actually

 Click on a deck name below to see its full list of cards.

-- Edgar-World (Commander) - A red-white-black vampire tribal deck headed by Edgar Markov (because I ♥ Eminence).
+- Edgar-World - A red-white-black vampire-tribal deck headed by Edgar Markov (because I ♥ Eminence).

-- The Fight of Dragons (Commander) - A five-color dragon tribal deck headed by The Ur-Dragon (because I really ♥ Eminence).
+- The Fight of Dragons - A five-color dragon-tribal deck headed by The Ur-Dragon (because I really ♥ Eminence).

-- Saheeli-Thopters (Commander) - A blue-red deck based around (and commanded by) the Planeswalker Saheeli, the Gifted.
+- Saheeli-Thopters - A blue-red deck based around (and commanded by) the Planeswalker Saheeli, the Gifted.

-- Wrexial Rising (Commander) - A blue-black horror-themed deck headed by the Cthulhu-esque Wrexial, the Risen Deep.
+- Wrexial Rising - My first commander deck, a blue-black horror-themed deck headed by the Cthulhu-esque Wrexial, the Risen Deep.